da22le123/DeveloperCollaborationTool/docs/ScrumLog.md

 - Rokas created the context research for functional design document, which was insufficient.
 The issue of adding users to sessions still has major problems, and he will focus on fixing that.
 He also completed the issue of changing the session status.
 Rokas will continue working on his two previous issues and must ensure his previous merge requests are corrected to meet the sufficient level for merging.
 - Kirill: Still working on automatic testing.
 - Denys: Completed the API request for getting a single action on the backend.
 Will pick a new task.
-- Nestor: Finished work on the frontend issue history bar which sends requests for saving actions to the database.
+- Nestoras: Finished work on the frontend issue history bar which sends requests for saving actions to the database.
 He picked up an issue for  fetching the list of actions for the frontend.

 **Additional information:**